GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/05.741-750/05.On-Thy-Care/docs.md

 ---
+title: |
-title: 745.
-On Thy Care
+    745. On Thy Care - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 745.
+On Thy Care.
+My spirit on thy care, Blest Saviour, I recline; Thou wilt not leave me to despair, For thou art love divine.
+    keywords:  |
-    keywords: Christ in Song, On Thy Care, My spirit on thy care,
+        Christ in Song, adventhymnals, advent hymnals, On Thy Care, My spirit on thy care.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 745. ON THY CARE
+####  Christ in Song,

 ```txt
 1.